Aldaviva/Kasa/Readme.md

 <a id="time"></a>
 ### Time

 Commands that deal with the device's internal clock that keeps track of the current date and time.

-This is unrelated to schedules and timers that control when the outlet turns on or off.
+This is unrelated to schedules and timers that control when the outlet turns on or off, see [Timer](#timer).

 <a id="gettime"></a>
 #### GetTime